nguyenphuctinh/nguyenphuctinh/README.md

 - 🔭 I’m currently studying at ...
 PTIT
 - 🌱 I’m currently learning ...
-ReactJS
+ReactJS, Django, Jsp
 - 👯 I’m looking to collaborate on ...
 ReactJS
 - 🤔 I’m looking for help with ...
 NodeJS